 - School tours are available Tuesday through Friday, 9 am to 4 pm for groups of 10 to 60 students.
 Larger groups may be accommodated by contacting firstname.lastname@example.org.

 - There is a $1 per person guided tour fee, which is waived for students who participate in free or reduced lunch programs.
 Tour subsidies are also available.
 See below for more information.

-- Admission to MMoCA is free.
+- General admission to MMoCA is free.